Spanish Formosa

-Northern Taiwan became a Spanish colony in 1626 and part of the Manila-based Spanish East Indies.
-As a Spanish colony, it was meant to protect the regional trade with the Philippines from interference by the Dutch base in the south of the island.
-The colony was short-lived due to the loss of its strategic importance and unwillingness by Spanish authorities in Manila to commit more resources to its defence.
+The Spanish set up a colony in the north of the island in 1626 as part of the Manila-based Spanish East Indies that was also subordinated to New Spain (Mexico) at that time.
+As a Spanish colony, it was meant to protect the regional trade of Spanish Philippines, especially Manila-bound junk ships coming from Ming China and Japan from interference by the Dutch in Dutch Formosa in the south of the island.
+The colony was short-lived due to the loss of its strategic importance and unwillingness by Spanish authorities in Manila to commit more resources to its defense.
 After seventeen years, the last fortress of the Spanish was besieged by Dutch forces and eventually fell, giving the Dutch control over much of the island.

-Spanish missionaries Christianized about 5,000 Taiwanese during the time of the Spanish governorate.
+Spanish Catholic friar missionaries, especially Dominicans and Franciscans, Christianized about 5,000 indigenous Formosans, mostly the Basay people in Keelung and Tamsui and the Kavalan people in Yilan, during the time of the Spanish governorate.
+The Spanish also settled Sangley Chinese and a few Christian Japanese in Chinese trading settlements (Parián) as traders and laborers and employed at least 300 or more native Filipinos (especially Kapampangan), Mexican Mestizos, Mulattos, Blacks, Mexican Amerindians, and some Mexican Criollo Spaniards from New Spain (Mexico) and Spanish Filipinos from Spanish Philippines as soldiers, laborers, and friar missionaries garrisoned in the forts and settlements of Spanish Formosa.